TaylorBurke/group-fullstack/README.md

 hello!

-This repo is for fun.
-AND!
+This repo is for the group project of

-For testing of pull requests and branches etc

-I hope you have a Great Day!
+Roy

+&

+Taylor

+* please use comments for clarity